w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design custom user interfaces that support operation with the keyboard
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * design user interfaces that wherever possible avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies
-* describe related requirements for developers to write code for user interface components to be entered, operated, and exited using the keyboard only
+* describe related requirements for developers to implement keyboard support for interactive user interface components

 #### Teaching Ideas for Topic